helmholtz-analytics/heat/contributing.md

 * If your change introduces a deprecation, make sure to discuss this first on GitHub and what the appropriate deprecation strategy is.

-#### Divergence between upstream/master and your feature branch
+#### Divergence between upstream/main and your feature branch

 If GitHub indicates that the branch of your PR can no longer be merged automatically, you have to incorporate changes that have been made since you started into your branch.
-Our recommended way to do this is to rebase on master.
+Our recommended way to do this is to rebase on `main`.

 ## Guidelines